diegowrhasta/serilog-to-elk/README.md

 keep this data.

 ### Templates

+**Disclaimer:** All of this section is also part of the deprecated approach.

 Elasticsearch **templates** define _how an index should be structured_ before data is stored.
 They act like **schemas** in a database, ensuring that fields are